haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 care what the values of the other bits are.

-We can exploit this fact to remove some of the operations from our computation by marking those bits as don't care or `x` and then figuring out which operations we can omit.
+We can exploit this fact to remove some of the operations from our computation by marking those bits as don't care or `x`, and tracing those bits backwards through the computation and then figuring out which operations we can omit.

 ```text
 T   text ┌─── 10100110 00100110 10000110 11110110 11001110 00000000 10000010 11001110